farhat97/covid-tracker/README.md

 # CovidTracker

 This project is intended to show coronavirus cases based on location.
+It is intended to work as development practice for Angular and ASP.NET, using different COVID-19 APIs to make distinctions among their results.

 Information about used APIs can be found in the following sections:

 ## COVID-19 Tracker
-*Information about COVID-19 Tracker API*
+*Information about COVID-19 Tracker API goes here*

 # Angular Related Info